 The eclectic assortment of antiquarian books, maps, photos, and ephemera at Eureka Books thrills spontaneous browsers and serious collectors alike.
 426 Second St., 444-9593, eurekabooksellers.com . —Josh Sens

-Photography by Fietsbel (coast and highway); courtesy of Nelson Minar/Wikimedia Commons (Mendocino bluffs)
+Photography courtesy of Fietsbel/Wikimedia Commons (coast and highway); courtesy of Nelson Minar/Wikimedia Commons (Mendocino bluffs)